Big Brother All Stars 2015: Borislav

 Borislav Atanasov was a contestant from The Mole 2.
 He entered the House on Day 1 and was the third evicted on Day 22.

-Desislava
+Desi Slava

-Desislava Doneva was a contestant from VIP Brother 2 where she finished second and Sing with me where she finished third.
+Desi Slava (born Desislava Doneva) was a contestant from VIP Brother 2 where she finished second and Sing with me where she finished third.
 She entered the House on Day 1 and became a winner on Day 29.

 Evgeni

 Evgeni Minchev was a contestant from VIP Brother 6.
 He entered the House on Day 1 and finished third in the finale on Day 29.

 Katsi

 Katsi Vaptsarov was a contestant from VIP Brother 4 where he finished third and Your Face Sounds Familiar 2 where he finished second.
 He entered the House on Day 1 and was the second evicted on Day 15.

 Sonya

 Sonya Koltuklieva was a contestant from VIP Brother 4.
 She entered the House on Day 1 and was the fourth evicted on Day 24.